maurizioorani/QuizMasterPro/README.md

 - **`gpt-3.5-turbo`** - Balanced performance

 ### Model Selection Tips
-- **For document processing**: deepseek-r1, mistral:7b, or gpt-4o-mini work well
+- **For document processing (concept extraction)**: OpenAI models (e.g., `gpt-4o-mini`) are currently recommended for the most reliable structured data (JSON) extraction when using the ContextGem library integration.
+Some local models may struggle with consistent JSON output for ContextGem, though the application has fallbacks.
-- **For quiz generation**: All models supported with consistent quality
+- **For quiz generation**: All listed models generally provide good quality.
-- **Model synchronization**: Use the same model for both processing and generation for best results
+- **Model synchronization**: Using the same model for both document processing and quiz generation can provide consistency.

 ## 🏗️ Architecture